Saint's Place is open from 8 a.m. to 3:30 p.m. Monday through Thursday.

 Provide incoming and existing refugees with needed clothing.
 All arriving refugees are given a warm winter coat, hat, gloves and boots to prepare them for our harsh winters.
 They are assisted by volunteers who help them select sufficient clothing of their choosing.
 We purchase new socks and underwear to give to each arriving refugee.
 They are welcome to return to the clothing closet at any time to obtain additional clothing and shoes for job interviews, special occasions or other circumstances.
 We do not foresee an end to this need in the future and we measure success by the number of people we serve per year at our clothing closet.
 Saint’s Place operates the largest clothing closet in Rochester.
 In addition to refugees, we welcome clients from other non-profits by appointment.
 During 2020, we served 820 individuals at our clothing closet even with it being closed April-June due to the pandemic.

 Furnish the homes of newly arrived refugees with donated furniture from the Rochester community and supplemented with items purchased through fundraising and grants.
 Each new refugee receives a new mattress, box spring and pillow.
-The apartments are secured through Catholic Family Center, and Saint’s Place delivers couches, table and chairs, dressers, rugs, lamps, artwork, dishes, pots and pans, and bathroom accessories.
+The apartments are secured through Catholic Charities Family and Community Services, and Saint’s Place delivers couches, table and chairs, dressers, rugs, lamps, artwork, dishes, pots and pans, and bathroom accessories.
 We turn a dingy apartment into a warm, safe, welcoming home.
 We also help refugees who have been here for years but still struggle with poverty, bed bugs, domestic and community violence and secondary migration.
 The number of set-ups fluctuates according to how many refugees are sent to the Rochester area.
 We also assist numerous non-profits in Rochester with any surplus donated furniture.
 From 2016-2020, we set up 1,249 homes.
 In 2020, we set up 180 homes, even with the challenges of the pandemic.